EVPN-VXLAN Configuration

 Configure Overlay Network Routing

-The Aruba ESP Data Center spine-and-leaf design uses iBGP as the control plane for the fabric overlay.
-BGP provides a mechanism to dynamically build VXLAN tunnels and share host reachability across the fabric using the EVPN address family.
+The HPE Aruba Networking data center uses iBGP as the control plane for the fabric overlay within a single fabric.
+BGP provides a mechanism to build VXLAN tunnels dynamically and share host reachability across the fabric using the L2VPN EVPN address family.
 VTEP interfaces are the VXLAN encapsulation and decapsulation points for traffic entering and exiting the overlay.
-VSX leaf pairs share the same VTEP IP address.
+VSX leaf pairs share the same anycast VTEP IP address.

-Use the AFC Overlay Configuration wizard to implement iBGP EVPN peerings using a private ASN and to establish VXLAN VTEPs.
-VTEP IP addresses are assigned as a switch loopback using a resource pool. iBGP neighbor relationships are verified using the AFC CLI Command Processor.
+Use the Fabric Composer Overlay Configuration wizard to implement iBGP peerings using a private ASN and to establish VXLAN VTEPs.
+VTEP IP addresses are assigned as a switch loopback using a resource pool. iBGP neighbor relationships are verified using the Fabric Composer CLI Command Processor.

-The diagram below illustrates the iBGP EVPN address family peerings established using loopback interfaces between leaf switches and the two spines operating as iBGP route reflectors, and the loopbacks added that function as VTEPs.
+The diagram below illustrates the iBGP L2VPN EVPN address family peerings established using loopback interfaces between leaf switches and the two spines operating as iBGP route reflectors.

 Step 1 From the Guided Setup menu, select OVERLAYS to start the Overlay Configuration workflow.